Dead End (band): 2009–2020: Reunion and You's death

-2021–present day
+2020–present

+Dead End's song "So Sweet So Lonely" was covered by Sugizo on his 2020 album Love & Tranquility as a tribute to You.
 Morrie held a concert in You's memory on the first anniversary of his death, where the singer reminisced and talked about his former bandmate in addition to performing.
-A memorial concert for You was also held at Spotify O-East on June 16, 2022, in addition having a Dead End session featuring Morrie, Sugizo, Hiro, Sakito on guitars, Fire on bass and Takeo Shimoda on drums.
-On September 7 was released by Morrie a "self-cover" studio album Ballad D of Dead End songs, featuring Sugizo, Sakito and Heather Paauwe, also being dedicated to You.
-It includes a new music video for "Serafine".
+A memorial concert for You was also held at Spotify O-East on June 16, 2022, and included a Dead End session featuring Morrie, Sugizo, Hiro and Sakito on guitars, Fire on bass, and Takeo Shimoda on drums.
+On September 7, 2022, Morrie released Ballad D, a "self-cover" album of Dead End songs, featuring Sugizo, Sakito and Heather Paauwe, that was also dedicated to You.
+For Morrie's 60th birthday event, Flesh Fate Festival at Ex Theater Roppongi on March 2, 2024, Morrie, Joe and Minato performed Dead End songs while cycling through Hiro, Sakito and Sugizo on guitar, and also featuring Sakura on additional percussion for two tracks.